 Data Intelligence is the ability to understand and use your data effectively.

 An active metadata graph powered by ML is the foundation for Data Intelligence, connecting data assets, insights, and models and offering real-time, compliant and self-service access to trusted data enterprise-wide.
-The Forrester Wave recognizes that in addition to automating understanding of data, machine learning speeds up collaboration and data curation.

 How Collibra’s Data Intelligence Cloud can accelerate trusted business outcomes

 Built on collaboration across all data citizens, an active metadata graph provides both technical users (data architects and data engineers) and business users (business analysts and data scientists) the right data in the right context.